 What Makes Sumatran Coffee So Special?

 Sumatran coffee is truly special.
-Compared to South America or Africa, it’s processed differently.
+Compared to South America or East Africa, it’s processed differently.
 As such, it has a unique taste and a profile of chocolatey and earthy flavors.

 Small Farms And Cooperatives For Distribution

-Typically, a cooperative in Indonesia contains anywhere between 20 – 1200 members, where they’re required to follow strict processing guidelines and workplace requirements.
+Typically, a cooperative in Indonesia contains anywhere between 20 – 1200 members, where they’re required to follow strict coffee processing guidelines and workplace requirements.
 Some cooperatives will even share knowledge and help strengthen their group’s position by helping smaller farms improve their technology and processes.

 Overall, cooperatives allow smaller farms to meet market demands and make sure they continue producing coffee next year.

 Another reason that makes Sumatran coffee unique is the way they’re harvested.
-Normally, Sumatran coffee uses a processing method called wet-hull, or Giling Basah in the Bahasa language.
+Normally, Sumatran coffee uses a natural processing method called wet-hull, or Giling Basah in the Bahasa language.

 Wet-hulling is one of many methods used to dry coffee beans.
 The beans we know and love start off as seeds that’re removed from coffee cherries.
 As you might imagine from fruits, they’ll be wet.